 Audit Responses and Corrective Audit Plans

 As officials responding to an audit, you will be asked to prepare two documents at the end of the audit process – a written audit response to our draft audit report and a corrective action plan (CAP) in response to the final audit report.
 These are two different documents with different purposes.
-Your audit response tells us what you think about our draft findings and recommendations.
-It is also your opportunity to provide information to allow us to correct any inaccuracies in our report before it is finalized.
-Your CAP tells us how you plan to correct the findings and implement the recommendations in our finalized audit report.
-Many local officials ask if these two things can be covered in one document.
-Under certain circumstances, outlined below, your written audit response might also qualify as your CAP.
-The brochure contains additional information and guidelines about the written audit response and the CAP and the differences between these two documents.
+Your audit response allows you to share your thoughts on the draft findings and recommendations and gives you the opportunity to provide information we can use to correct any inaccuracies in our report before it is finalized and released.
+Your CAP, on the other hand, tells us how you plan to correct the findings and implement the recommendations in the final audit report.

 Written Response to the Draft Audit Report